tedpearson/ForecastMetrics/README.md

-# Weather2InfluxDB
+# ForecastMetrics

-Weather2InfluxDB is a tool to store forecast data from multiple sources in InfluxDB.
+ForecastMetrics is a tool to store forecast data from multiple sources in VictoriaMetrics or InfluxDB.

+I currently use [VictoriaMetrics](https://victoriametrics.com) as my time series database.
+Because of that, this project does a few things specificly to support it:
+- Uses the influx 1.x Go client (VictoriaMetrics only supports Basic auth, not Token)
+- Writes hourly sunup information
+- Uses no retention policies (not supported in VictoriaMetrics)
+- Every forecast is a new tag/label, since VictoriaMetrics doesn't support overwriting metrics as Influx does.
+- Past data is written one data point per hour, also because overwriting data is unsupported.

 #### Currently supported sources:
 - National Weather Service (NWS)
 - VisualCrossing
-- ~~TheGlobalWeather~~ This source appears to have shut down as of December 2021.
 - No other sources planned at this time, due to not meeting the below criteria (7 day hourly forecast, reasonably priced or free)
 - Open an issue if you find a worthy source!